 The first 30 verses of Paradiso 13 are again devoted to the mystical dance of the two concentric circles of wise men.
 They are, like the analogous verses that open Paradiso 12, very rhetorically complex.
-In this instance, rather than the multi-layered comparison to a double rainbow that we found in Paradiso 12, Dante treats us to a multi-layered address to the reader.
+In this instance, rather than the multi-layered comparison to a double rainbow that we find in Paradiso 12, Dante treats us to a multi-layered address to the reader.

 The multi-layered address to the reader that opens Paradiso 13 takes a different tack.
 To the reader who has persevered and reached the heaven of the sun, Dante now gives homework: a lesson in how to conceptualize and hold onto the reality that he is here representing.

 In order to visualize the twenty-four souls dancing around him, the reader must imagine stars: first fifteen stars of the first magnitude, followed by the seven stars of Ursa Major, followed by the two brightest stars of Ursa Minor, thus reaching a total of twenty-four stars.
-Dante orders the reader to imagine — “Imagini” — and to do the work of holding the image in the mind:
+Dante orders the reader to imagine — note the thrice repeated “Imagini” — and to do the work of holding the image in the mind:

 Imagini, chi bene intender cupe quel ch’i’ or vidi – e ritegna l’image, mentre ch’io dico, come ferma rupe –, quindici stelle che ’n diverse plage lo ciel avvivan di tanto sereno che soperchia de l’aere ogne compage; imagini quel carro a cu’ il seno basta del nostro cielo e notte e giorno, si ch’al volger del temo non vien meno; imagini la bocca di quel corno che si comincia in punta de lo stelo a cui la prima rota va dintorno . . .
 (Par.
 13.1-12)